bethany-j-allen/Total-Evidence-Tutorial/README.md

 >Open `Osmundaceae_morph.nex` in your preferred text editor.

 The first thing to note is that the overall format of the `nexus` file is very similar to that for our DNA sequences.
 We see a header, followed by a matrix.
 However, it is clear that this file is much shorter.
-For each our DNA sequences we had a total of 8628 characters, but here we can see that `nchar = 25`.
+For each of our DNA sequences we had a total of 8628 characters, but here we can see that `nchar = 25`.
 This means that our morphological data encodes 25 different traits possessed by each of our tips.

 This time, the data format is described as "standard" rather than "dna".
 When using a "dna" format, we automatically determine that our sequences will consist of the letters G, C, A and T. But for this "standard" format, there is no clear character convention, and so we must describe which characters are contained within the matrix.
 This is done here using `symbols = "012"`.
 This means that the digits 0, 1 and 2 are used to denote the different character states, with no other characters present in the matrix.
 We therefore know that in this dataset, any single character can only have a maximum of three possible states.
 As with the DNA sequences, gaps and missing data are denoted using `-` and `?` respectively.